DoktorBotti/RF_Metrics/README.md

 # Introduction

-Skeleton for the 2021 KIT bioinformatics practical.
-This repository contains the bare bones start for computing a distance function on trees using splits.
-To get started, first clone the repository:
+Written as part of the 2021 KIT bioinformatics practical.
+The program can calculate the RF distance and the [generalized RF distances][1].
+To get started clone the repository:

 ```
 git clone --recursive git@github.com:DoktorBotti/RF_Metrics.git
 ```

+# Building
+Prerequisites:
+ - boost [Version 1.76.0][2]
+ - OR-Tools Version 9.0.9048

 # Prequesites / External dependencies
 The following libraries should be findable by CMake or the installation should be pointed to with a TARGET_ROOT variable.
 (This variable is then added to the CMAKE_PREFIX_PATH.)